Updated April 10, 2023

 This is an enormous amount of revenue for WWE.
-In 2018, the year the deal was made, the wrestling company reported $930 million in annual revenue. $100 million would account for more than 10% of the company’s yearly gross.
+In 2018, the year the deal was made, the wrestling company reported $930 million in annual revenue. $100 million in that year accounted for more than 10% of the company’s yearly gross.

-For further context, a modern Wrestlemania generates about $15 million in ticket sales.
-The largest gate ever for a pro wrestling event was $17.3 million in 2016 for Wrestlemania 32 in Arlington, Texas.
-Each Saudi event is equal to about three modern Wrestlemanias-worth in ticket sales.
+For further context, the biggest gate ever for a single pro wrestling event was $17.3 million in 2016 for Wrestlemania 32 in Arlington, Texas.
+Each Saudi event is equal to about three of those.

-In fact, just the first five Saudi events WWE held under the agreement add up to more revenue than all Wrestlemania ticket sales combined, ever, adjusted for inflation.
+In fact, just the first five Saudi events WWE held under the agreement added up to more revenue than all Wrestlemania ticket sales combined, ever up to that point, adjusted for inflation.

 How do we know the value is about $50 million?

-WWE consistently reports 11 different revenue lines (categorized into one of three divisions), which you can find referenced in documents on the company’s corporate website.
-Page 2 of their Trending Schedules provides a comprehensible table.
+As part of its quarterly regulatory filings, WWE consistently reports 11 different revenue lines, each categorized into one of three divisions.
+Page 2 of the company’s Trending Schedules provides a comprehensible table.